jenkinsci/jenkins/.github/PULL_REQUEST_TEMPLATE.md

 If the issue is not fully described in the issue tracker, add more information here (justification, pull request links, etc.).

  * We do not require an issue for minor improvements.
- * Major new features should have an issue create.
+ * Major new features should have an issue created.
 -->

 ### Testing done